 Clinical Practice Application and Placement Information

-1. The clinical practice application is available on the College of Education and Human Services website on the first day of fall and spring semesters.
-The completed application must be returned to the Office of Field Experiences and Clinical Practice (FECP) by the deadline listed on the application.
-Failure to return the application by the deadline may result in a terms delay in your student teaching.
+The clinical practice application is available on the College of Education and Human Services website on the first day of fall and spring semesters.
+Failure to return the application by the deadline may result in a delay in your graduation by one or more semesters.

-2. To participate in clinical practice, you must have met all teacher education admission requirements, completed all required coursework leading up to clinical practice, and maintained a minimum overall GPA of 2.5 (3.0 - COMD majors; 2.75 for Art Ed; 2.75 for Early Childhood Ed).
+To participate in clinical practice, you must have met all teacher education admission requirements, completed all required coursework leading up to clinical practice, and maintained a minimum overall GPA required by your major.

-3. Each department works in collaboration with the FECP office to determine the placements for all teacher candidates.
-The Dewar College of Education and Human Services has cooperating partner school agreements with a number of schools in the following systems: Lowndes County Schools, Valdosta City Schools, Brooks County Schools, Cook County Schools, Tift County Schools and Echols County Schools.
-To the extent possible, attempts are made to place as many teacher candidates as possible in these schools.
+Each department works in collaboration with the Office of Professional Education Services (PES) to determine the placements for all teacher candidates.
+The Dewar College of Education and Human Services has cooperating partner school agreements with a number of schools in the region and beyond.

 COEHS Regulations Regarding Clinical Practice